 During the opening statements, Reva noticed that Alan kept making eye contact with one of the jurors, Grace.
 During a brief recess, Reva talked to Grace and got on her good side by stating that the court was being unfair to Mr. Spaulding.
-Reva called the DA's accusations against Alan slander.
+Reva called the D.A.'s accusations against Alan slander.
 Believing that Reva was a fellow believer in Alan's visions, Grace told Reva not to worry about Alan.
 When the court resumed, Reva gave the bailiff a note to give to Jeffrey.

-Grady warned Alan that he was not going down alone and talked about cutting a deal with the DA.
-Alan advised Grady to stay the course since he was convinced the trial would still work in their favor.
+Grady warned Alan that he was not going down alone and talked about cutting a deal with the D.A.
+Alan advised Grady to stay the course, since he was convinced the trial would still work in their favor.

-Court reconvened and Jeffrey put Cassie on the stand.
-Cassie testified that the day Tammy died, Cassie learned that Grady had killed her and there was no indication from him that it was simply an accident.
-On cross-examination, the defense attorney brought up Cassie's mental state over the past year and a half and asked if Cassie would send an innocent man to jail in an effort to feel better.
+Court reconvened, and Jeffrey put Cassie on the stand.
+Cassie testified that the day Tammy had died, Cassie had learned that Grady had killed her, and there had been no indication from him that it had simply been an accident.
+On cross-examination, the defense attorney addressed Cassie's mental state over the past year and a half and asked if Cassie would send an innocent man to jail in an effort to feel better.
 Cassie answered that, yes, she would.
-Cassie stated that there was a time when she would have done that but that time was past.
+Cassie stated that there was a time when she would have done that, but that time was past.

-Alan and Daisy both ended up at the marker where Tammy died.
-Alan mentioned Daisy being in the car with Grady, and Daisy admitted that Gus covered for her.
+Alan and Daisy both ended up at the marker where Tammy had died.
+Alan mentioned Daisy being in the car with Grady, and Daisy admitted that Gus had covered for her.
 Daisy said, "Thank God for Gus," and Alan agreed.